irman33/channel-scheedule/README.md

 The coding challange was completed using ReactJS, CSS.
 The only dependancy is moment.js for manipulating data and time formats.

+**In the sample data provided the image placeholder URLs were dead links so I took the liberty to adjust them using another image placeholder service.
+The updated data sample is called channel-fix.json

 ## Available Scripts